refractionPOINT/lce_doc/docs/actions.md

 The `add var` action can optionally take a `ttl` parameter that is a number of seconds the variable should remain in state for the sensor.

-> For more information on using variables, see [Using Sensor Variables](sensor-variables.md).

 ## service request

 Perform an asynchronous request to a service the organization is subscribed to.